The Liver Tumor Segmentation Benchmark (LiTS): Prior Work: Datasets Approaches

-Before LiTS, deep learning methods have been rarely used for liver tumor segmentation tasks.
-One approach introduced a 11-layer 3D CNN and graph cut for segmentation refinement\cite{Lu2017} and Christ et al. proposed a dense 3D conditional random field for segmentation refinement after cascading 3D CNNs (U-Net) for liver and tumor segmentation \cite{Christ2016}.
+\paragraph{Methods based on deep learning} Before LiTS, deep learning methods have been rarely used for liver tumor segmentation tasks. \cite{Christ2016} was the first to use 3D U-Net for liver and liver tumor segmentation, proposing a cascaded segmentation strategy, together with a 3D conditional random field refinement.
+Many of the subsequent deep learning approaches were developed and tested in conjunction with the LiTS dataset.

+Benefiting from the availability of the LiTS public dataset, many new deep learning solutions on liver and liver segmentation were proposed.
+U-Net-based architectures are extensively used and modified to improve segmentation performance.
+For example, the nn-UNet \citep{isensee2020nnu} first presented in LiTS at MICCAI 2018, was shown to be one of the most top-performing methods in 3D image segmentation tasks.
+The related works will be discussed in the results section.